WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

     </div>

     <div>
-      If you are having issues with your GPP Scheduled task item running as the SYSTEM account I would HIGHLY recommend you check your XML file and confirm it is set as "<span style="text-decoration: underline;"><strong>NT AUTHORITY\SYSTEM</strong></span>" and it is surrounded by UserIdÂ <span style="text-decoration: underline;"><strong>NOT</strong></span>Â Â GroupId.
+      If you are having issues with your GPP Scheduled task item running as the SYSTEM account I would HIGHLY recommend you check your XML file and confirm it is set as "<span style="text-decoration: underline;"><strong>NT AUTHORITY\SYSTEM</strong></span>" and it is surrounded by UserId <span style="text-decoration: underline;"><strong>NOT</strong></span>  GroupId.
     </div>
   </div>
 </div>